 Successful Patch through Patch operation to cover off-depth perforations

 In January 2018 a second casing patch (The 150th in the US since the beginning, 6m 5.5in slimline) was run through the first Patch and set to seal off the unwanted perforations.
 The well was then fractured in 52 stages, at 5,670psi.
 The client pumped an average of 365,000lbs of sand in each stage.
-This job illustrates the capacity of the patch seal effectively with high pressures, repeated pressure cycles, high flow rates and large volumes of fluid and sand (Total 8,627 tons), while still leaving access to the well below.
+This job illustrates the capacity of the expandable inner-lining seal effectively with high pressures, repeated pressure cycles, high flow rates and large volumes of fluid and sand (Total 8,627 tons), while still leaving access to the well below.